stubbscroll/PUZZLE/README.txt

 s                                - scan for new puzzles and add them to list ESC/q                            - quit

+Beware that the menu screen requires a minimum width (around 800 pixels).
+If the width is too small, the screen turns red and the message "Please resize window".
+This message can also appear after you finish a puzzle where the screen has been resized.

 ==== In-game controls that are common for all games =========================

 Use the mouse to colour cell black or white, draw edges, place mines or lamps